Office of Planning and Assessment Staff

 Associate Director, Office of Planning and Assessment

-Libby joined the Office of Planning and Assessment in February 2015 as the Institutional Assessment Administrator.
-She has since transitioned to oversight of Academic and Non-Academic Assessment using the Nuventive Improve software platform.
+As Associate Director, Libby is involved with institutional effectiveness processes related to faculty credentialing and overall assessment compliance, institutional learning assessment, core curriculum, and outreach and engagement.
+Libby joined the Office of Planning and Assessment in February 2015 as the Institutional Assessment Administrator where she then transitioned to oversight of academic and non-academic assessment using the Nuventive Improve software platform.
 Libby enjoys the variety of individuals she has the opportunity to interact with through her current role in OPA and she is happy to provide consultation with developing program and operational assessment plans.

 Libby completed her M.Ed. in Counselor Education at Texas Tech University in 2014